 During the second quarter of 2006, our Chief Executive, a Vice President of ours, and we were named as co-defendants in Parniani v.
 Cardinal Health, Inc. et al., Case No. 0:06-cv-02514-PJS-JJG in the U.S. District Court in the District of Minnesota for unspecified damages based on workers' compensation and related claims.
 In July 2007, the federal district court dismissed the case against us and our officers.
-The Eighth Circuit Court of Appeals affirmed this ruling in December 2008.
-The plaintiff filed a petition for rehearing en banc with the U.S. Court of Appeals for the Eighth Circuit in February 2009.
-After this petition was denied in March 2009, the plaintiff filed a motion for stay of mandate with the U.S. Court of Appeals for the Eighth Circuit in April 2009.
+The U.S. Court of Appeals for the Eighth Circuit (Eighth Circuit) affirmed this ruling in December 2008.
+The plaintiff filed a petition for rehearing en banc with the Eighth Circuit in February 2009.
+After this petition was denied in March 2009, the plaintiff filed a motion for stay of mandate with the Eighth Circuit in April 2009.
+The Eighth Circuit denied plaintiff's motion for stay of mandate as well as the plaintiff's subsequent motion appealing that denial in April 2009.
+The plaintiff requested an extension of time to file a petition for writ of certiorari with the U.S. Supreme Court in May 2009.
+The U.S. Supreme Court granted the plaintiff's extension request until July 14, 2009.
+The plaintiff did not file a petition for writ of certiorari with the U.S. Supreme Court by the Supreme Court's July 14, 2009 deadline.
 The plaintiff is a former employee of a third-party service provider to us.
 The service provider, which was also named as a co-defendant, agreed to assume control of our defense at its cost pursuant to a contract between the service provider and us.
 Based upon the information available to us to date, we believe that all asserted claims against us and the individual defendants are without merit.
 However, if any of the plaintiff's claims are deemed to be meritorious upon rehearing, we expect to be indemnified by the service provider so that resolution of this matter is not expected to have a material adverse effect on our future financial results or financial condition.